-This special holiday commemorates the date in 1865 when news arrived to enslaved African Americans in Galveston, Texas of their emancipation from slavery.
-This-multi faceted celebration will feature The Arpeggio Jazz Ensemble performing selections from the jazz opera, Never Back Down and the music of King Sunny Ade, Archie Shepp and Max Roach, along with a special poetry and music performance by the award-winning Black lyricist and author, Nina "Lyrispect" Ball.
+This special holiday commemorates the date in 1865 when news arrived to the enslaved African Americans in Galveston, Texas of their emancipation from slavery.
+This multi-faceted celebration will feature The Arpeggio Jazz Ensemble performing selections from the jazz opera, Never Back Down and the music of King Sunny Ade, Archie Shepp, and Max Roach, along with a special poetry and music performance by the award-winning Black lyricist and author, Nina "Lyrispect" Ball.
 An evening to celebrate the determination of the human spirit in pursuit of freedom.
 In partnership with the African American Museum of Philadelphia.

 Scott-Heron was a man of vision who connected poetry and music and an activist who stirred emotions with words of insight.
 He could sing and make us “think” the story.
 Join us for a night of music-infused poetry with compositions like “Pieces of a Man,” “The Revolution Will Not Be Televised,” “The Bottle,” his classic “Winter In America,” as well as other thought-provoking song and poems.

 The music of Jamaica has often been an inspiration to and inspired by jazz music and musicians.
 The pulsating rhythms ring true to the freedom found in much of jazz.
 Bob Marley’s “Could You Be Loved” and John Coltrane’s “A Love Supreme” brought a unique consciousness to reggae and jazz.
 The Arpeggio Jazz Ensemble joined by vocalist Roy Richardson.